f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Auth Settings
 =============

-The F5OS platform has its own user and authentication management configured under the **Authentication & Access -> Users & Roles** section of the webUI.
+The F5OS platform has its own user and authentication management configured under the **Authentication & Access** section of the webUI.
 This allows for a separate set of users that have access to the F5OS layer, which is configured separately from tenant authentication.
 You may define local users and/or remote authentication via LDAP, RADIUS, or TACACS+.

 .. image:: images/initial_setup_of_rseries_platform_layer/image32.png
   :align: center